New Brunswick Birthday Party Shooting Leaves Two Township Residents Dead - The Franklin Reporter & Advocate

 New Brunswick Birthday Party Shooting Leaves Two Township Residents Dead

+A GoFundMe account has been set up to defray the funeral costs for Robinson, who was the father of a 2-year-old girl.
+The page can be found here.

-Two township residents were killed in an early morning shooting at a New Brunswick birthday party on September 13.
+Original Story: Two men with township ties were killed in an early morning shooting at a New Brunswick birthday party on September 13.

 The shooting, which occurred at a Delafield Street home, left six other people wounded, according to the Middlesex County Prosecutor’s Office.

-According to friends of the men, Lionel M. Macauley, 28, a 2010 graduate of Franklin High School, and Anthony Robinson, 19, a 2018 FHS graduate, were two of the eight people shot by four gunman who stormed the party at about 1:18 a.m.
+According to friends of the men, Lionel M. Macauley, 28, of Somerset, a 2010 graduate of Franklin High School, and Anthony Robinson, 23, also a FHS graduate, of New Brunswick, were two of the eight people shot by four gunman who stormed the party at about 1:18 a.m.
 Sept.
 13.

 Friends of the men said the party was held in honor of Robinson’s birthday.

-Note: Update: A ninth victim of the shooting has come forward, the MCPO reported on Sept.
-14. The person, who was not named, suffered minor injuries that did not require hospitalization.